nadezhda-poliakova/rules/.zencoder/rules/repo-instruction.md

 This file contains general rules and instructions for working with the repository.

-Start your response with "I use the instruction repo-instruction"
+Insert in your response with "I use the instruction repo-instruction"